edissyum/opencaptureformem/README.md

     $ mv /opt/maarch/OpenCapture/src/config/config.ini.default /opt/maarch/OpenCapture/src/config/config.ini
     $ mv /opt/maarch/OpenCapture/src/config/mail.ini.default /opt/maarch/OpenCapture/src/config/mail.ini

+Don't forget to modify the two config file with your specifics need.
+Fill the `typist` with the user_id who scan document (in the default Maarch installation it's `bblier`)

   It will install all the needed dependencies, compile and install Tesseract V4.0.0 with french and english locale.
 If you need more locales, just do :

     $ sudo apt install tesseract-ocr-langcode